mperezjigato/reportsweakly/week9v000.md

  - OPENMM
  - OPENPLATHSAMPLING

- The last two codes are not separately implemented, rather, they take part in the distribution of other software.
-Firstly, PLUMED is a free-energy calculation code that contains OPENPATHSAMPLING.
+ The last two codes are not separately implemented.
+Rather, they take part in the distribution of other software.
+Firstly, PLUMED is a free-energy calculation code that makes use of OPENPATHSAMPLING.
 Secondly, AlpaFold is a protein structure determination sofware that uses OPENMM as force-engine, and therefore, OpenMM is part of its distribution.